Real Action needed on Climate Change

 Who can take action

-Five years after Australia pledged to reduce its emissions at a landmark Paris Agreement, Kingston Council joined hundreds of other councils across the world, in declaring a climate emergency.
+Following Australia's pledged to reduce its emissions at a landmark Paris Agreement, Kingston Council joined hundreds of other councils across the world in declaring a climate and ecological emergency.

-In 2015 Australia joined with 194 other countries, pledging to avoid dangerous climate change by limiting global warming to well below 2°c, as part of the Paris Agreement at the United National Climate Change Conference,
+In 2015, Australia and 194 other countries made a pledge to avert the dangers of climate change by taking action to limit global warming to well below 2°c as part of the Paris Agreement at the United National Climate Change Conference.
+This meant that Australia committed to reduce emissions by 26-28 per cent below 2005 levels, by 2030.

 - Formation of a strong federal Climate Change Plan that funds renewable energy initiatives, creates a stable policy environment to provide certainty to the sector, and puts in place barriers to make use and investment in high-emission activities less viable.